sussjb99/PUDIS-2.0/README.md

 To build from source:
 1. Clone this repository.
-2. Ensure you have a C++ compiler similar to "Microsoft (R) C/C++ Optimizing Compiler Version 19.50.35730 for x64"
+2. Ensure you have a C++ compiler similar to
+   `Microsoft (R) C/C++ Optimizing Compiler Version 19.50.35730 for x64`
-3. Compile the source code using the compile.bat script
+3. Compile the source code using the `compile.bat` script.
 4. Review `manifest.md` to ensure your compiled binaries match the expected project structure.
-5. Acquire the missing required 3rd party executables from their designated source locations.
+5. Acquire the missing required 3rd‑party executables from their designated source locations.

 ---